The latest resources from the Helpdesk

 If you are a DFID adviser or World Bank staff member, you are eligible to submit Helpdesk requests.
 You are encouraged to use the Helpdesk to inform the development of COVID-19-related responses, programmes and projects, including those led by DFID or the World Bank or those led by other institutions with which DFID or the World Bank are partnering (especially government entities).
 These may include countries’ response plans and proposals for funding (such as, for example, GPE COVID-19 accelerated funding), in the case that these plans involve the use of EdTech for distance/remote learning, multimedia approaches, data collection, and more.

-DFID advisers and World Bank staff in countries eligible for Helpdesk support are encouraged to work together and with other relevant country stakeholders (for example, GPE coordinating agents or grant agents if they are not DFID or WB staff) to coordinate requests for Helpdesk support.
+DFID advisers and World Bank staff in countries eligible for Helpdesk support are encouraged to work together and with other relevant country stakeholders (for example, GPE coordinating agents or grant agents if they are not DFID or World Bank staff) to coordinate requests for Helpdesk support.
 If multiple requests are submitted from one country, in an effort to evenly distribute support across eligible countries, the Helpdesk may ask DFID advisers and World Bank staff to work together to prioritise among them.
 For each request submitted, you will be asked to share DFID, World Bank, and other critical contacts, and identify a request “lead,” or key point of contact for the Helpdesk.

 - review of COVID-19 response plans and project designs to enable remote learning